LukeWait/custom-shell/README.md

 # Custom Shell for Linux
 ## Description
 Enhances Linux environments with the Starship customizable prompt, personalized aliases for lazy people, and essential packages.
-The packages chosen have been selected to enhance navigation and provide a user-friendly experience that for the most part are integrated seemlessly into everyday use through the use of alias and functions.
+The packages chosen have been selected to enhance navigation and provide a user-friendly experience that, for the most part, are integrated seamlessly into everyday use through the use of alias and functions.
 Details on the packages are outlined in the [Usage](#usage) section.

 The default configuration features a two-line prompt format as follows:
    ```sh